luisjordana/Portfolio/README.md

 **Member of the Organization Committee @ 6th Iberian Congress of Perception (_April 2015- June 2015_)**

 ## Example Projects

+**Competitive Oscillatory Coupling**
+- Two oscillators were programmed in such a way that their behavior was coupled to each other.
+By modifying the way such behavior was coupled, competitive coupling could be modeled leading to interesting insights into this unique antagonistic dynamics.
 [Project](https://github.com/luisjordana/competitive_model)

 ## Publications